 Cornflake Jam Tart

 Ah yes, from meatloaf to coating fried chicken, the humble cornflake does it all.
-Still, this Cornflake Jam Tart from Marsha of Marsha’s Baking Addiction is surprising.
+Still, this Cornflake Jam Tart from Marsha of Marsha’s Baking Addiction is a surprisingly easy recipe.
 It starts with her buttery and flaky “perfect pie crust,” then there’s a loving layer of raspberry jam, and finally a healthy dose of caramelized corn flakes.
 Finally, it ends with bite after bite of us asking how she conjured up this rich and dreamy tart in the first place.

 Visit Marsha’s Baking Addiction for the recipe.